outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - apply degree of randomness with randomness accretion patterns & interaction structures (like other objects on interaction layers) to prediction functions once variable dependencies are described, to generate prediction function set or prediction function with distortion vectors for possible ranges, then test on data
     - variable sets that cant be ruled out can be considered sub-problems to solve ('rule out this variable set') in addition to the original problem of 'finding a prediction function'

-    - 'find prediction function' interface query
+    - concept-structure 'find prediction function' interface query
       - find solution filters
         - find range of error allowed for solution
       - convert to problem interface